ilammy/rust-themis/examples/README.md

 ```

 The first message from the client will introduce it to the server
-after which the server will relay other clients' messages to the newly joined peer.
+after which the server will relay other clients’ messages to the newly joined peer.
-(Sorry, you'll have to manually type in nicknames at the moment.)
+(Sorry, you have to manually type in nicknames at the moment.)

 The clients use the generated keys to secure communications.
 You can observe the exchange with `tcpdump`: